Mansa6k/Spice/README.md

 %matplotlib

+---

-Installation Guide
+## Installation Guide

 No installation required

+---

-Usage
+## Usage
 A script has been developed to evaluate new funds for inclusion in client portfolios.
 The analysis will focus on identifying the fund with the greatest investment potential by examining key risk-management metrics such as daily returns, standard deviations, Sharpe ratios, and betas.
 The ultimate goal is to select the fund that offers the best combination of risk and return for investors.

-contributors
+---

+## Contributors

 Andre Johnson
+Barron
+---

-License
+## License

 MIT